What is Revel?

 - Some card editions are distributed as harvest to users who have locked a set of the creator’s cards.

-- Other card editions may be distributed to the Revel treasury to be used for promotional airdrops to new users.
+- Other card editions may be added to the Revel treasury to be gifted to new users.

 What is a set?